Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 kioptrix- level 1 This is a first level machine, login john and pw TwoCows2
 - Finding actively running machines and their ip addresses. `ifconfig`  then `netdiscover -r <ip address with subnet>` `SYN SYNACK ACK nmap sS` - stelth scanning (used to be undectable, but these days the scanning is detectable) the stealthiness is the trick of faking a connection, but then not establishing one.
 - Modification: SYN SYNACK RST - this specification is a trick to reveal port, but not establishing a connection.
+This is also called a `half-connect scan`
 **nmap** Simply typing nmap in kali will tell you about the various commands you can use along with it `nmap -T4 -p- -A <ipaddress>` T4 is speed (max 5- might miss some things) -p- means scanning all ports, but if you leave this out then it means that it will scan top 1000 ports I can also specify certain ports if I like for example -p 80,443. -A tell me everything (OS detection, version detection, script scanning and trace route).
 Not that even if its not typed in the command `-sS`  (stelth scan for TCP) is automatically included
 - Note that -A is the real speed killer here as it is checking for all the versions